Mala1180/PPS-22-satify/doc/report/1-methodology.md

 ## Continuous Integration

-The use of Continuous Integration (CI) pipeline, assures that the software is always in a working state.
+The use of Continuous Integration (CI) pipeline assures that the code within the branch develop is always in a working state.
-The build, tests and coverage of the software are executed automatically every time a Pull Request is opened or updated on a matrix of Operating Systems (Windows, Linux, macOS) to guarantee the cross-platform compatibility.
+Build, tests and coverage of the software are executed automatically every time a Pull Request is opened or updated on the three main operating systems (Windows, Linux, macOS) to guarantee the cross-platform compatibility.
 Another mechanism introduced later during the development process is the automatic release of the software with the relative changelog.

 ---
 [Back to Index](README.md) | [Next](2-requirements.md)